Our English word

 Some of them—like John F. MacArthur of Grace Community Church in Sun Valley, California, editor of the MacArthur Study Bible, and host of the “Grace to You” radio program—have made blaspheming the Holy Spirit a central speciality of their ministry.
 MacArthur’s a cessationist, and believes he’s wholly justified in saying every present-day miracle-worker and prophet is working by the power of Satan.
 He figures he’s not blaspheming the Holy Spirit; they are.
 They’re claiming to work by the Spirit’s power, and they’re not.

-MacArthur particularly likes to go after the charismatics of the New Apostolic Reformation movement.
+MacArthur particularly likes to go after the folks in the New Apostolic Reformation movement.
 And y’know, I share many of MacArthur’s concerns about that group.
-Most of it has to do with
+Some of ’em are big on

 Is it really unforgivable?